SPSTEPBYSTEP/Csharp-For-Beginners/README.md

 #About Me

 Hey!
 I'm Ali Asad, a Microsoft Certified Professional & C# Specialist in Pakistan.
 If you're into Windows & Application Development, you are at right place.
-I read, I teach and I speak; should you see me out somewhere, say hi!
+I read, teach and speak code @dbugtime; should you see me out somewhere, say hi!
 Thanks for your visit. :sunglasses:

 ali.soft@live.com